Program OverviewPrinter Friendly

 Admission RequirementsPrinter Friendly

-- University degree or a three-year college diploma in any discipline from a recognized institution.
+- Degree or a three-year college diploma in any discipline from a recognized institution

-- We will consider applicants who have a two-year college diploma or a partial university degree (75% complete) and who have a minimum of two years work experience relevant to the program.
+- We will consider applicants who have a two-year college diploma or a partial university degree (75% complete), and who have a minimum of two years' work experience relevant to the program (transcript and resume review required).

 How to Apply